Ganarok/atm10_docker/README.md

 Many local files are overwritting the server files, like the server.properties, the mods, the config, the scripts, etc... edit them as needed !

 By building this image, you are indicating your agreement to the EULA (https://aka.ms/MinecraftEULA)

+> TODO: Adds a script to download the latest zip file command line.
+> TODO: Adds a complete docker-compose example